---

 * Pricing tables

-**Solution: Implement Server-Side Rendering (SSR) or dynamic rendering to ensure content visibility.** Configure your server to detect AI user-agents and respond with a pre-rendered static HTML snapshot.
-This delivers the same content human visitors see after JavaScript runs, provided immediately on the first HTTP request with no client-side execution required.
+Implement server-side rendering (SSR) or dynamic rendering to ensure AI bots can index your content.
+Configure your server to detect AI user-agents and respond with a pre-rendered static HTML snapshot.
+This delivers the same content human visitors see after JavaScript runs, providing it immediately on the first HTTP request without requiring any client-side execution.

 ## Step 4: Deploy Schema Markup and llms.txt

-Structured data enables AI crawlers to interpret page content accurately after initial discovery.
-AI bots utilize structured entity maps to understand the relationships between your brand, your category, and your competitors.
-Clean entity definitions directly influence how LLMs represent your brand in responses.
-Deploy JSON-LD schema for the following entities:
+Structured data enables AI crawlers to interpret page content accurately after initial access.
+Deploying JSON-LD schema for FAQPage, Organization, and Product entities provides AI bots with structured entity maps.
+These maps define the relationships between your brand, category, and competitors.
+Clean entity definitions directly influence how LLMs represent your brand in generated responses.

 | :--- | :--- |